The InSight mission: Beneath the surface of Mars

 Previous missions to Mars have examined the red planet's outer layers, studying its atmosphere and mapping its rocky terrain.
 But our planetary neighbour may still be hiding cosmic secrets deep beneath its surface.

 NASA's InSight mission is the first to explore the heart of Mars.
-The lander will be launching from the Vandenberg Air Force Base in California on board an Atlas V rocket.
+The lander launched from the Vandenberg Air Force Base in California on board an Atlas V rocket.
 It is equipped with sensitive instruments that will help scientists learn more about the formation of rocky planets 4.5 billion years ago.

-Based on Phoenix Mars lander technology, InSight carries a probe that will burrow three to five metres beneath the planet's surface.
+Based on Phoenix Mars lander technology, InSight carries a probe designed to burrow three to five metres beneath the planet's surface.

 The lander will collect data about these key factors:

 - the structure and composition of Mars's inner layers

 - the planet's temperature and flow of heat